 The Delaware-based company was founded in 2016 and has grown rapidly as the rise of e-commerce and recurring payments has fueled all-time record levels of digital financial transactions.
 Quavo developed powerful software products that process and resolve transaction disputes in a fraction of the time of traditional solutions, increasing client satisfaction and reducing the burden on front-line employees.

 “Quavo empowers our financial partners to make transaction dispute resolution immediate and friction-less,” said Quavo Managing Partner and Co-founder Richard Jefferson.
 “By partnering with Quavo, financial institutions surprise and delight their clients with speedy, superior service during a time that normally can be difficult and stressful.
-Our BPaaS offering even provides options to outsource back office dispute investigations.
+Our BPaaS offering even provides options to outsource back-office dispute investigations.
 We welcome Decathlon Capital’s support in bringing this technology to a wider market.”

 Quavo directly addresses the estimated 150 billion card transactions that occur each year in the U.S., of which approximately 110 million are disputed.
 That number of card transactions continues to climb as recurring payments, e-commerce, and digital transactions surge.

 “As financial transactions continue growing, banks and credit unions are struggling to keep pace with the volume of transaction disputes,” said Quavo CFO and Co-Founder Dan Penne.
 “Oftentimes these disputes are resolved manually by departments that are siloed and inefficient, leading to a confusing, conflicting, and cumbersome dispute resolution process.
 Quavo’s software platform speeds up the process, allowing financial institutions to focus on delivering superior service to their clients.”